 Virtual data warehouse

 A virtual data warehouse is a type of EDW used as an alternative to a classic warehouse.
 Essentially, these are multiple databases connected virtually, so they can be queried as a single system.

 A scheme of relations between the abstraction of virtual DW and source databases

-Such an approach allows organizations to keep it simple: The data can stay in its sources, but can still be pulled with the help of analytical tools.
-Virtual warehouses can be used, if you don’t want to mess with all the underlying infrastructure, or the data you have is easily manageable as it is.
+The data can stay in its sources: It isn’t moved physically anywhere but can still be pulled with the help of analytical tools.
+Virtual warehouses can be used if you don’t want to mess with all the underlying infrastructure, or the data you have is easily manageable as it is.
 However, such an approach has many drawbacks: